-As an ADS holder, you will not be treated as one of our shareholders and you will not have shareholder rights.
+ADS holders are not treated as our shareholders and do not have the rights of a holder of our ordinary shares.
 Danish law governs shareholder rights.
-Our depositary, Bank of New York Mellon, will be the holder of the ordinary shares underlying your ADSs.
-As a holder of ADSs, you will have ADS holder rights.
-The deposit agreement among us, the depositary and you, as an ADS holder, and all other persons directly and indirectly holding ADSs, sets out ADS holder rights as well as the rights and obligations of the depositary.
-In addition, our depositary charges certain fees to holders of our ADSs as set forth in "Description of American Depositary Shares-Fees and Expenses."
+Our depositary, Bank of New York Mellon, is the holder of the ordinary shares underlying our ADSs.
+The deposit agreement among us, the depositary, and all other persons directly and indirectly holding ADSs, sets out ADS holder rights as well as the rights and obligations of the depositary.
+In addition, our depositary charges certain fees to holders of our ADSs as set forth in "Item 12 D. Description of Securities Other than Equity Securities -American Depositary Shares."

-You may not be able to exercise your right to vote the ordinary shares underlying your ADSs.
+ADS holders may not be able to exercise their right to vote the ordinary shares underlying their ADSs.

 Holders of ADSs may exercise voting rights with respect to the ordinary shares represented by the ADSs only in accordance with the provisions of the deposit agreement and not as a direct shareholder in the Company.
 The deposit agreement provides that, upon receipt of notice of any meeting of holders of our ordinary shares, the depositary will fix a record date for the determination of ADS holders who shall be entitled to give instructions for the exercise of voting rights.
 Upon timely receipt of notice from us, if we so request, the depositary shall distribute to the holders as of the record date (1) the notice of the meeting or solicitation of consent or proxy sent by us and (2) a statement as to the manner in which instructions may be given by the holders.
+However, we may not request the depositary to distribute this information which could effectively limit the ability of ADS holders to direct voting of the ordinary shares underlying their ADSs.

-You may instruct the depositary of your ADSs to vote the ordinary shares underlying your ADSs.
-Otherwise, you will not be able to exercise your right to vote, unless you withdraw the ordinary shares underlying the ADSs you hold.
-However, you may not know about the meeting far enough in advance to withdraw those ordinary shares.
-If we ask for your instructions, the depositary, upon timely notice from us, will notify you of the upcoming vote and arrange to deliver our voting materials to you.
-We cannot guarantee you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote the ordinary shares underlying your ADSs or to withdraw the ordinary shares underlying your ADSs so that you can vote them yourself.
-If the depositary does not receive timely voting instructions from you, it may give a proxy to a person designated by us to vote the ordinary shares underlying your ADSs.
+ADS holders may instruct the depositary of their ADSs to vote the ordinary shares underlying their ADSs.
+Otherwise, ADS holders are not able to exercise their right to vote, unless they withdraw the ordinary shares underlying the ADSs they hold.
+However, they may not know about the meeting far enough in advance to withdraw those ordinary shares.
+If we ask for instructions from ADS holders, the depositary, upon timely notice from us, will notify the ADS holders of the upcoming vote and arrange to deliver our voting materials to the ADS holders.
+We cannot guarantee that ADS holders will receive the voting materials in time to ensure that such holders can instruct the depositary to vote the ordinary shares underlying their ADSs or to withdraw the ordinary shares underlying their

+ADSs so that they can vote such shares directly.
+If the depositary does not receive timely voting instructions from an ADS holder, the depositary may give a proxy to a person designated by us to vote the ordinary shares underlying ADSs.
 In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for the manner of carrying out voting instructions.
-This means that you may not be able to exercise any right to vote, and there may be nothing you can do if the ordinary shares underlying your ADSs are not voted as you requested.
+This means that ADS holders may not be able to exercise any right to vote, and there may be nothing an ADS holder can do if the ordinary shares underlying their ADSs are not voted as they requested.

-You may be subject to limitations on the transfer of your ADSs and the withdrawal of the underlying ordinary shares.
+An ADS holder may be subject to limitations on the transfer of their ADSs and the withdrawal of the underlying ordinary shares.